References | Don's Family & Direct Ancestors |

 Birth | about 1725 | Abraham Shribock was born about 1725. |

-Death | after 1747 | He died after 1747 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1747 | He died after 1747 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 22) in the year of 1747 is not known-surviving in 1747 was difficult-as neither death or birth location are known, used the conceptual continent |

 Name | Abraham Shribock was also known as Sturrock Striker Stryock Sturrock. | |